 However, if you feel like you may have needs that require a bit more customization, then it might be worth doing a little more shopping around.

 There are definitely cases where SmartVoice is the perfect solution.
-There are also times when it is not the best solution that you can get for your particular needs.
+There are also times when it is not.

 When you are buying a phone system, one thing to keep in mind is that you are not just buying technology; you’re buying a business solution.